Jimgeo98/Node-CRUD/Readme.md

-## Its a CRUD web application using Node.js / ejs and HTML/CSS
+## Its a CRUD web application using Node.js / Express.js / ejs / MySQL and HTML/CSS

 ### To run it :